-Along with his jaw dropping career achievements The Kid was a cultural icon, known for his silky smooth swing, big smile and backwards ball cap Ken Griffey Jr has left his mark in the game of baseball as one of the All-Time Greats!
+Along with his jaw-dropping career achievements The Kid was a cultural icon, known for his silky-smooth swing, big smile and backward ball cap Ken Griffey Jr has left his mark in the game of baseball as one of the All-Time Greats!

 When he was voted into the HOF he received a record 99.32 percent of the vote which broke Tom Seaver’s record of 98.84 percent.

 Career Stats: Batting Average .284 | Home Runs 630 | Hits 2,781

 Ken Griffey Jr’s most iconic baseball card is his 1989 Upper Deck Rookie Card (pictured below).
 This is his most attractive and beloved rookie card among collectors.
 It’s not only popular for a great photo but this was the debut set of Upper Deck.

 Upper Deck was the new card manufacturer on the block and promoted quality photos, quality paper stock, and quality printing.
 Griffey Jr. featured as card No.1 in the 800 card set was a roll of the dice.
 In 1989 card manufacturers would all debut a rookie subset and that year everyone was highlighting Mets prospect Gregg Jefferies.

 But Upper Deck had a young employee by the name of Tom Geideman and he had a hunch about Griffey Jr. and recommended to put Griffey Jr. as the front running prospect for its debut set, and the rest, as they say, is history.

 This baseball card is viewed by many as a modern-day Mickey Mantle card and its desirability among collectors does not seem to be slowing down anytime soon.
 As many Millenials and Generation X’ers return to the hobby this is one of the first cards they set their sights on.
 Also, on the 20th anniversary of the card’s release, Sports Illustrated called it, “The Last Iconic Baseball Card.”